 D.O.A, M.D.C, The Restarts, Mob 47, Lubricant, Daily Ritual, Lich King, Rotten Sound, Wormrot, arghhh….
 There is a lot to list

-Yes, we have a strong local DIY network and also contacts around SE Asia.
-If some of the collectives around SE Asia gets in trouble solidarity initiatives will happen all around SE Asia, mostly in Singapore, Indonesia and The Philippines.
+Yes, we have a strong local DIY network and also contacts around Southeast Asia.
+If some of the collectives in Southeast Asia get into trouble, solidarity initiatives will happen all around the region, mostly in Singapore, Indonesia, and the Philippines.

 Support each other to survive the damage.